 We had just settled into a quiet cottage near the Dead Sea.
-Despite the 40-degree heat outside our windows, we were still excited about getting out to float in the mineral-rich salty water.
+Despite the intense heat outside our windows, we were still excited about getting out to float in the mineral-rich salty water.
 My friends had their swimsuits on and were just out the door.
 But wait a second, I said.
 All the lights are all still on.
 And the air conditioner.
 So what, my friends remarked.
 We aren’t paying for it.
 Why should we care?

 In theory they were right.
 But in the end, everyone will pay for needless wasting of energy.
 When I was young, I could never get my Scottish mother’s accent out of my head: Turn off the lights, it wastes electricity, she would harp incessantly.
 You’re not paying the bills, we are!